ShreyashSrivastavaa/S.A.F.E/README.md

 # S.A.F.E.
 (Scam Analysis and Fraud Elimination)

-[cite_start]S.A.F.E. is a robust, machine learning-driven solution designed to combat the rise of sophisticated online scams[cite: 4, 15].
+S.A.F.E. is a robust, machine learning-driven solution designed to combat the rise of sophisticated online scams.

-[cite_start]This project proposes a unified and proactive security system that analyzes threats holistically[cite: 93, 95]. [cite_start]Unlike traditional security measures that operate in silos [cite: 11][cite_start], S.A.F.E. is designed to bridge the "critical security gap" [cite: 12] [cite_start]by correlating signals across different domains to see the entire attack chain[cite: 94].
+This project proposes a unified and proactive security system that analyzes threats holistically.
+Unlike traditional security measures that operate in silos, S.A.F.E. is designed to bridge the "critical security gap" by correlating signals across different domains to see the entire attack chain.

 ## 📄 The Problem

-[cite_start]The digital age, while convenient, is a fertile ground for cybercriminals[cite: 5]. [cite_start]Traditional, rule-based security systems are reactive and fragmented, leaving users vulnerable to multi-stage attacks that may start with a phishing email, lead to a malicious website, and end in a fraudulent transaction[cite: 10, 86, 88]. [cite_start]These disjointed tools cannot see the "bigger picture," creating a significant vulnerability[cite: 12, 89].
+The digital age, while convenient, is a fertile ground for cybercriminals.
+Traditional, rule-based security systems are reactive and fragmented, leaving users vulnerable to multi-stage attacks that may start with a phishing email, lead to a malicious website, and end in a fraudulent transaction.
+These disjointed tools cannot see the "bigger picture," creating a significant vulnerability.

 ## 🎯 The Solution

-[cite_start]S.A.F.E. shifts the security posture from reactive to proactive[cite: 95]. [cite_start]It acts as a single, cohesive system where insights from one module can inform the analysis of another[cite: 102]. [cite_start]By analyzing threats as an interconnected chain, the system can provide earlier, more accurate detection[cite: 94].
+S.A.F.E. shifts the security posture from reactive to proactive.
+It acts as a single, cohesive system where insights from one module can inform the analysis of another.
+By analyzing threats as an interconnected chain, the system can provide earlier, more accurate detection.

 ## ✨ Key Features (Modules)

 S.A.F.E. is designed as a multi-modal platform integrating four specialized detection engines:

-1.  [cite_start]**Fraudulent Message & Email Detection:** Employs advanced NLP techniques to analyze text for linguistic markers of deception, urgency, or manipulation[cite: 98].
+1.  **Fraudulent Message & Email Detection:** Employs advanced NLP techniques to analyze text for linguistic markers of deception, urgency, or manipulation.
-2.  [cite_start]**Malicious Phishing URL Detection:** Uses robust machine learning models to analyze lexical and host-based features of URLs to predict and block phishing attempts[cite: 99].
+2.  **Malicious Phishing URL Detection:** Uses robust machine learning models to analyze lexical and host-based features of URLs to predict and block phishing attempts.
-3.  [cite_start]**Suspicious Financial Transaction Classification:** Implements real-time anomaly detection to learn user spending patterns and flag unusual deviations[cite: 100].
+3.  **Suspicious Financial Transaction Classification:** Implements real-time anomaly detection to learn user spending patterns and flag unusual deviations.
-4.  [cite_start]**Deceptive Job & Product Offer Identification:** Scrutinizes the legitimacy of job postings and product advertisements to protect users from commercial scams[cite: 101].
+4.  **Deceptive Job & Product Offer Identification:** Scrutinizes the legitimacy of job postings and product advertisements to protect users from commercial scams.

 ## 🚀 MVP: Running the Phishing URL Module